 CITC and HAN course taps into increasing chip packaging complexity

-“It is important to semiconductor companies and their suppliers that their engineers, even if they are not directly involved with packaging and integration, are familiar with the issues and constraints associated with these technologies,” explains Joop Bruines, who is involved in setting up the course at CITC and currently oversees the program at the HAN.
-“Front and back-end engineering aren’t exactly separate worlds these days, but the interface between them can definitely be improved.
+“It is important to semiconductor companies and their suppliers that their engineers, even if they are not directly involved with packaging and integration, are familiar with the issues and constraints associated with these technologies,” explains Joop Bruines.
+Bruines is involved in setting up the course at CITC and currently oversees the program at the HAN.
+“Front-end and back-end engineering aren’t exactly separate worlds these days, but the interface between them can definitely be improved.
 That is exactly what this course intends to achieve from the packaging perspective.”

 Read the full article